NeedleInAJayStack/needleinajaystack-haystack-datasource/DEVELOPMENT_GUIDE.md

 To trigger a new release of the plugin, we need to push a version tag to github.
 This can be achieved with the following steps:

+1. Fill out changelog and merge
 1. Run `npm version <major|minor|patch>`
-2. Run `git push origin main --follow-tags`
+1. Run `git push origin main --follow-tags`
-3. Navigate to the GitHub releases page, and follow the instructions in the new draft release.
+1. Navigate to the GitHub releases page, and follow the instructions in the new draft release.
-4. Before submitting the plugin in Grafana Cloud, edit the release and make it public.
+1. Before submitting the plugin in Grafana Cloud, edit the release and make it public.
-5. Submit the plugin
+1. Submit the plugin

 ---